IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # IETF LLC Policies {#llc-policies}

-The Board shall develop policies as necessary to achieve the goals of the IETF LLC, meet transparency expectations of the community, comply with applicable laws or regulations, or for other reasons as appropriate.
-All policies should be developed with input from the IETF community.
-Some policies of ISOC may provide a good starting point from which the Board can begin.
+The Board is expected to maintain policies as necessary to achieve the goals of the IETF LLC, meet transparency expectations of the community, comply with applicable laws or regulations, or for other reasons as appropriate.
+All policies are expected to be developed with input from the IETF community.
+Some policies of ISOC provided a useful starting point for the Board to consider.

 ## Conflict of Interest Policy {#conflict-of-interest}

-The Board shall develop a Conflict of Interest policy for the IETF LLC.
-While the details shall be determined by the Board, at a minimum such policy will include the following:
+The Board is expected to maintain a Conflict of Interest policy for the IETF LLC.
+While the details are determined by the Board, at a minimum such policy is expected to include the following:

 * The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of this IETF LLC Board, though they may serve as a Director.